 AES Ohio Current PTC Residential Rate: 4.810 cents per kWh, expires 10/31/2021

 NOTE: Some Ohio municipal utilities purchase energy for their local residents.
 Usually residents need to pay an opt-out fee if they don't want their electricity service to be aggregated.
 Check with your local government to learn how you might be effected.

-The Dayton Power & Light PTC rate is a weighted average rate so higher usage results in a lower PTC.
+The AES Ohio PTC rate is a weighted average rate so higher usage results in a lower PTC.
 That makes it important for consumers to know and understand how much they are paying for their electricity in any one month.

-How much is the Dayton Power & Light PTC rate?
+How much is the AES Ohio PTC rate?

 PUCO estimates that the average Ohio residence uses an average of 750 kWh each month.
 Therefore, an average PTC bill roughly breaks down like this: